John Adams: Election

 On June 17, 1788, Adams returned to a triumphant welcome in Massachusetts.
 He returned to farming life in the months after.
 The nation's first presidential election was soon to take place.
 Because George Washington was widely expected to win the presidency, many felt that the vice presidency should go to a northerner.
 Although he made no public comments on the matter, Adams was the primary contender.
 Each state's presidential electors gathered on February 4, 1789, to cast their two votes for the president.
 The person with the most votes would be president and the second would become vice president.
 Adams received 34 electoral college votes in the election, second behind Washington, who was a unanimous choice with 69 votes.
 As a result, Washington became the nation's first president, and Adams became its first vice president.
 Adams finished well ahead of all others except Washington, but was still offended by Washington receiving more than twice as many votes.
 In an effort to ensure that Adams did not accidentally become president and that Washington would have an overwhelming victory, Alexander Hamilton convinced at least 7 of the 69 electors not to cast their vote for Adams.
 After finding out about the manipulation but not Hamilton's role in it, Adams wrote to Benjamin Rush that his election was "a curse rather than a blessing."

 Although his term started on March 4, 1789, Adams did not begin serving as vice president until April 21, because he did not arrive in New York in time.
+With Adams as vice president, Washington chose Hamilton to lead the Treasury Department, Edmund Randolph as Attorney General, and Henry Knox to be Secretary of War.
+Jefferson later became Secretary of State.